isomerpages/nlb-biblioasia/_podcast/Episode 1/Transcript.md

 So he never actually sat around and waxed lyrical about his time in Thailand?

 Shirlene<br>
 No, not at all.
 I don't know whether he was consciously trying to forget his time there.
 He didn't regale us with stories.
 It would come out in bits and pieces.
-'Oh, that time when I was in Thailand, you know, I was in the jungle and there were a lot of snakes...
-We didn't have anything to eat...'
+"Oh, that time when I was in Thailand, you know, I was in the jungle and there were a lot of snakes.
+We didn't have anything to eat."
 Things like that.
 But not like, "Oh, come, let me tell you a story of my time in Thailand."
 As a child, I was always puzzled why he was able to speak Thai.

 Jimmy   <br>
 What exactly did your grandfather say about his time in Thailand?
 He didn't say very much but he must have said something.